hagege/child_themes/plugins/shrinking-logo-sticky-header/readme.txt

 = 1.3.2: July 28, 2025 =
 * Fix: Correct control of anchors
-* Enhancements: Various CSS rules optimised (better support for various block themes)
+* Enhancements: Various CSS rules optimised (better support for various block themes for example Ollie)

 = 1.3.1: July 11, 2025 =
 * Added: Option for the speed of the off-canvas fade-in